datpham0412/Eunora/README.md

 Eunora is a mood reflection app where the experience adapts to emotional intensity, not just emotional labels.

 The app is built with Kotlin Multiplatform, sharing core logic and UI across Android and iOS.

-This project was created specifically for the Kotlin Multiplatform Contest 2025–2026.

 ## Demo